TechxArtisanStudio/Openterface/README.md

 ![use-case-demo-industrial-pc](https://assets.openterface.com/images/product/use-case-demo-industrial-pc.webp)

-Welcome to the official repository for **Openterface** — a family of open-source, portable KVM solutions for BIOS-level control, local troubleshooting, and seamless device management, all without the need for a network connection.
+Welcome to the official repository for **Openterface** — a family of open-source, portable solutions including KVM devices for BIOS-level control and the KeyMod Series for turning your phone into a keyboard.
+Built for local troubleshooting and seamless device management, often without the need for a network connection.

 > 💡 This repository powers the **official Openterface product website** via GitHub Pages.
 It is *not* intended as a template for self-hosting.
 Instead, it's the home of our documentation, compliance info, software download links, and other product resources.